 But woodlands?
 Lakes?
 Gardens?
-Let me surprise you a little bit.
+Let me surprise you a little.
 Chadwick Lakes park is probably so far my favourite place to hide away, unwind and spend the day trekking and taking photos.

-Also if you have any mobility issues the walk back could be a bit challenging as the road gets a bit steep.
-There is a car park located just outside of the park though so really, there are no excuses not to visit!
+Also, if you have any mobility issues, the walk back could be slightly challenging as the road gets a bit steep.
+There is a car park located just outside of the park though, so really, there are no excuses not to visit!

 A tip: A good navigation system like Google maps, for example, comes very handy in rural areas of Malta.
 Mobile data included in your tariff is a must if you are willing to use navigation.
-In the town, you can take advantage of multiple hot spots and free WiFi – outside of the town, it won’t be the case.
-You can’t really get very lost in Malta though, it is at the end of the day, a very small island.
-And, just so you know, very safe also.
+In the town, you can take advantage of multiple hot spots and free Wi-Fi – outside of the town, it won’t be the case.
+You can’t really get very lost in Malta though, it is at the end, a pretty small island.
+And, just so you know, very safe as well.

 A bonus tip: During summer months Chateau Buskett is hosting great events and one of my favourite ones must be Open Cinema Night.
 Enjoy the best movies under then stars whilst sipping on a glass of wine in wonderful surroundings.
 The price of the ticket is €20 and includes popcorn on arrival, a bottle of wine per pair and a platter of mezes.
 You can also order a meal from the Chateau Restaurant A’La Cart menu.
 Can’t be missed!